 Based in hospitals across the RCSI Hospital Group, our clinician scientists are all significantly engaged in one or more ways with clinical practice, clinical teaching and clinical laboratory leadership.
 Supported by access to RCSI resources and guidance, our state-of-the-art facilities and the potential to work with our world-class researchers, our clinicians conduct translational research that fosters academic and clinical collaboration, driving discoveries from the early development stage to the delivery of excellent patient care.
 Their significant contribution to patient-centred research at RCSI ultimately works to inform healthcare policy and enhance healthcare outcomes internationally.

 Our academic and research staff work collaboratively, producing interdisciplinary and comprehensive research to tackle complex health problems.
 This collaboration occurs both internally within our departments, research centres and research groups, as well as nationally and internationally between our researchers and other leading institutions and research centres.
 RCSI researchers have collaborated with over 3,800 institutions globally and co-authored over 5,900 publications.

-RCSI is ranked in the top 250 in the Times Higher World University Ranking 2023 and number one in the world for SDG3 ‘Good Health and Well-being’ in the Times Higher Education University Impact Rankings 2021, reflecting the University’s singular focus on improving human health for the benefit of patients and communities across the globe through translational research.
+RCSI is ranked in the top 250 in the Times Higher World University Ranking 2023 and number one in the world for SDG3 ‘Good Health and Well-being’ in the Times Higher Education University Impact Rankings 2023, reflecting the University’s singular focus on improving human health for the benefit of patients and communities across the globe through translational research.

-Please note: All referenced metrics and percentages are from SciVal, 2015-2019 and/or correlate with our performance in the Times Higher Education World University Ranking 2021.
+Please note: All referenced metrics are sourced from SciVal for Altmetrics for the period 2017-2021 and correlate with our performance in the Times Higher Education World University Ranking 2023.